The Traveler's Secret

 When Oresto was old enough, Augustus took him into the wine business, where the young man made himself very useful in delivering goods from house to house.

 Then Oresto bought and sold more hay, and with those profits he bought still more hay.
-In a short time with all the profits, he was able to buy a horse and wagon.
-The business was going very well indeed.
+In a short time with all earned money, he was able to buy a horse and wagon.
+His business was going very well indeed.

 Good fortune seemed to smile on the little house.
 Yet tears were still often shed at the memory of the lost daughter, whom her parents had not been able to forget in spite of Oresto's presence.
 Now and then, Nina's look became gloomy.
-When Oresto came home he often found his mother (for so he called her) in great distress.
+When Oresto came home he often found his mother (as he thought of her) in great distress.

 He wanted so much to comfort her.
 The young man would have given half his life if he could have found out what fate the poor little girl had met.